HISTORY and MAP

 The first European explorers to visit Modoc County were the American John C. Frémont and traveling party (including Kit Carson) in 1846.

 In 1856, the residents of Honey Lake Valley attempted to secede and form a territory they called Nataqua.
-After Nevada was granted statehood in 1864, the region of current Modoc County was placed within jurisdiction of Shasta County and Siskiyou Coun.
+After Nevada was granted statehood in 1864, the region of current Modoc County was placed within jurisdiction of Shasta County and Siskiyou County.

 In 1864, the Klamath, Modoc and Yahooskin band of the Shoshone signed a treaty ceding lands in both Oregon and California, and the tribes were co-located on the Klamath Reservation.